Who qualifies for ILR on the basis of long residence

 Dependants of applicants for indefinite leave to remain under the long residence rule

-It is important to note that there are no provisions for dependants to be included in the application for settlement under the long residence rule.
-Where a dependant was included in the application by mistake, the Home Office would normally refuse the application.
-Applicants should seek legal advice prior to applying as there is no general rule covering dependants of the applicants under the long residence rule and each scenario requires individual consideration.
+It is important to bear in mind that there are no provisions for dependants to be included in the application for settlement under the long residence rule.
+We strongly recommend seeking legal advice before applying as there is no general rule covering dependants of the applicants under the long residence rule and each scenario requires individual consideration.